-She was author of the Sunday “Wall Street” column at The New York Times.
-Antilla was Money section bureau chief in New York for USA Today and New York financial bureau chief of the Baltimore Sun.
-She has written for New York magazine, Dealbreaker.com, The Motley Fool, CNN.com, thestreet.com and The Scotsman.
-She has a master’s degree in journalism from New York University.
+Antilla was a Reporting Fellow for Type Investigations; author of the Sunday “Wall Street” column at The New York Times; Money section bureau chief in New York for USA Today and New York financial bureau chief of the Baltimore Sun.
+She has written for The Intercept, New York magazine, Dealbreaker.com, The Motley Fool, CNN.com, and The Scotsman, among others.

 1978 to 1982: Reporter at Dun’s Business Month